Communication and the Arts Area of Study

 - History of Photography – A course detailing the History of Photography and its influence on arts and communication.

 Marist College is located in New York.
-At Marist, we offer many fields of study, adults wishing to continue their higher education can earn or finish their bachelor’s degree both online and through on-location courses at our Poughkeepsie, NY campus.
+At Marist, we offer many fields of study, adults wishing to continue their education can earn or finish their bachelor’s degree both online and through on-location courses at our Poughkeepsie, NY campus.
 Contact us today to learn more about how the Marist College Liberal Studies Communication and the Arts Bachelor’s degree can help you excel in your career.